Codestian/HomeAssistantMC/README.md

 HomeAssistantMC is a Minecraft mod that integrates Home Assistant to Minecraft, allowing retrieval of entity states and calling of services.
 This allows you to build and execute automations entirely ingame.

 ## Documentation
-Setup, configure and learn how to use HomeAssistantMC on the documentation site: https://codestian.github.io/HomeAssistantMC/
+Setup, configure and learn how to use HomeAssistantMC on the [documentation site](https://codestian.github.io/HomeAssistantMC/).

+## Project Setup

+To build HomeAssistantMC from source code, clone the repository and open a Java IDE (IntelliJ recommended).
+Generate the run configurations with either `gradlew genEclipseRuns` (Eclipse) or `gradlew genIntellijRuns` (IntelliJ).

+For the documentation site, run `npm install` followed by `npm run dev`.